chenhongqiao/QuizDolphin/docs/admin/Getting-Started.md

 - `RATELIMIT` How many API requests a user is allowed to perform in 2 seconds, default to `20`.

-- `USERNAME` Name of the initial admin user, default to `Example Admin`.
+- `ADMINNAME` Name of the initial admin user, default to `Example Admin`.

-- `USEREMAIL` Email of the initial admin user, default to `admin@example.com`.
+- `ADMINEMAIL` Email of the initial admin user, default to `admin@example.com`.

-- `USERPASSWORD` Password of the initial admin user, default to `CHANGEME`
+- `ADMINPASSWORD` Password of the initial admin user, default to `CHANGEME`

 Please refer to mongo docker image documentation and redis docker image documentation for information about environment variables of mongo and redis image.